sabine-mejia/sabine-mejia/README.md

 # Hi, I'm Sabine! 👋

 I'm a Computer Science graduate student at Penn pursuing my MSE in CIS.
+My interests include Human-Computer Interaction and how tech can be applied to healthcare and education.
 ## 🔭 Projects & Work
 - Machine learning for Computational biology